Outreach and Civic Engagement

 The Outreach & Civic Engagement Department organizes the Annual Global Outreach & Leadership Development (GOLD 2020) Conference at LAU New York each year with a specific theme that aims to raise awareness on the sustainable development goals.

 Soft Skills Series (SSS)

-The Outreach & Civic Engagement unit recently launched the Soft Skill Series program which consist of a list of workshops targeting LAU students.
-The Workshops are given in Beirut and Byblos campus by Professional trainers and entrepreneurs.
+The Outreach & Civic Engagement Department recently launched the Soft Skill Series program which consists of a list of workshops targeting LAU students.
+The workshops are given in Beirut and Byblos campus by professional trainers and entrepreneurs.

 Soft Skills Series Implemented:

 - Alternative Communication Skills workshop

 - Strategic Planning

 - Customer Service

 - A step by Step Guide to Entrepreneurship